feluxe/timecount/README.md

     HoliDay("13-04-2020", (11.00, 16.00), "Ostermontag; Slack Channel Catchup; System Setup; Tooling"), Day("14-04-2020", (11.00, 14.00), (15.30, 18.30), "Tooling; SlackMeetings;"),

    # Continue with your logs ...
 ]

 process(entries)
 ```

-Now run `~/timelog` in your terminal to see the results:
+Now run `~/timelog` in your terminal to see the results.

 For convenience I suggest creating a symlink for the `timelog` file in your `~/bin` directory, so you can call `timelog` from anywhere in your terminal: